akash-07/Software-Engineering-Assignments/Term Project/Patterns/target/scala-2.12/classes/handlingExceptions/readMe.md

 So my first computation in the sequence of computations is to look for an employee by it's name.
 My second computation would be to get the department of the employee only if my first computation returns some employee or else I would like to return `None`.
 My `map` function is exactly serves the purpose.
 It takes in a function `f: A => B` that takes a value of type `A` and returns a value of type `B`.
-The only thing which `Map` does is, it first unwraps the value from the box, applies `f` and packs it again in the box for me.
+The only thing which `map` does is, it first unwraps the value from the box, applies `f` and packs it again in the box for me.
 So essentially it takes care of unwrapping and wrapping for me.

 Visual Metaphor: